MKHenson/modepress-admin-app-engine/readme.md

 * Find the json block that defines the admin app
 * Within the 'paths' section:
  - In the 'plugins' array, add the plugin js file generated in the dist folder (Add this if one doesnt exist)
- - In the 'variables' set a new variable: 'appEngineUrl' and specify the url of where app-engine resides (Add this if one doesnt exist)
+ - In the 'variables' set a new variable: 'appEngineUrl' and specify the url of where hatchery resides (Add this if one doesnt exist)
 ```
 "servers": [{
 		"host": "admin.webinate.dev",